clowdr-app/clowdr/README.md

 6. Follow the Hasura setup: [Clowdr Hasura ReadMe](hasura/README.md#Setting-up)
 7. Follow the Actions Service setup: [Clowdr Actions Service ReadMe](services/actions/README.md#Setting-up)
+8. Follow the Playout Service setup: [Clowdr Playout Service ReadMe](services/playout/README.md#Setting-up)
+9. Follow the Realtime Service setup: [Clowdr Realtime Service ReadMe](services/realtime/README.md#Setting-up)
-8. Follow the Frontend setup: [Clowdr Frontend ReadMe](frontend/README.md#Setting-up)
+10. Follow the Frontend setup: [Clowdr Frontend ReadMe](frontend/README.md#Setting-up)
-9. If running this software in a production environment, you will need to insert rows into the `system.Configuration` table (via Hasura, select the `system` schema to find the `Configuration` table).
+11. If running this software in a production environment, you will need to insert rows into the `system.Configuration` table (via Hasura, select the `system` schema to find the `Configuration` table).
     - Fill out values for all available keys.
     - Refer to the `description` field of each key (in `system.ConfigurationKey`) for expected values.
-10. Follow the instructions below for Auth0 setup.
+12. Follow the instructions below for Auth0 setup.

 ### Expose local services at a public URL